 - Overstating technical knowledge or responsibilities

-- Listing the wrong employer instead of the staffing or outsourced company
+- Listing a client company instead of the staffing agency or contracting company that employed you

 Tips for a successful application